Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Proof of Main Results in Strongly Convex Linear Regression

 \subsection{Step III: Narrowing the Range for Optimal Learning Rate}

-We recap that our goal to get the scaling law formula for strongly convex linear regression with multi epoch SGD, and the formula of the effective reuse rate.
-After we get a risk approximation in Step II, next we start to narrow the range of the optimal learning rate based on the risk approximation.
-We first give a technical lemma below, as a further simplification of the risk formula. \begin{lemma} Given $\eta \in \left[\omega\left(\frac{1}{T}\right), o\left(\frac{1}{\sqrt{T}}\right)\right]$, and define $n_d$ to be the number of the minimal eigenvalue $\lambda_d$ in $\mH$, then it holds that
+We recap that our goal is to derive the scaling law formula for strongly convex linear regression with multi-epoch SGD, and the formula of the effective reuse rate.
+Before we start our proof, we first give a technical lemma below. \begin{lemma} Given $\eta \in \left[\omega\left(\frac{1}{T}\right), o\left(\frac{1}{\sqrt{T}}\right)\right]$, and define $n_d$ to be the number of the minimal eigenvalue $\lambda_d$ in $\mH$, then it holds that

 \end{lemma} \begin{proof}[Proof of \Cref{lem:power-exponential-approx}] For the first equation, for any $\lambda_i > \lambda_d$, we define $\rho_i = \frac{\lambda_i}{\lambda_d}>1$, then we have

 Since $\lambda_i \le D^2$, we have